Code and grammar assistance

 Code runner lets you run and test code in model-generated and labeler-written responses for live and offline multimodal chat projects.
 It detects the programming language, sends the code to the appropriate runtime environment, and provides results in an easily analyzable format, including standard output (stdout), standard error (stderr), execution time, and runtime warnings or errors.

-Currently, the code runner supports Python and JavaScript.
-It allows you to pass environment variables (ENV) for credentials to connect with external databases and APIs.
+The code runner allows you to pass environment variables (ENV) for credentials to connect with external databases and APIs.
 It also supports multi-file projects for testing complex code structures.
+Currently, it supports the following languages:

 The code runner clears all execution environments and related resources to ensure security and performance.